Project Name : AVAS – CARE for Women (Climate Adaptation and Resilience Empowerment)

-Funded by: Gates Foundation
+Funded by: Bill Milenda & Gates Foundation

 Partner/s: COAST Foundation, Street Child, BINDU